 that is, $(x,y)$ is mean proximal but not mean asymptotic.
-A subset $K$ of $X$ is called \emph{mean Li-Yorke scrambled} if any two distinct points $x,y\in K$ form a Li-Yorke scrambled pair.
-We say that the dynamical system $(X,T)$ is \emph{mean Li-Yorke chaotic} if there exists an uncountable mean Li-Yorke scrambled subset of $X$.
+A subset $K$ of $X$ is called \emph{mean Li-Yorke scrambled} if any two distinct points $x,y\in K$ form a mean Li-Yorke chaotic pair.
+We say that a dynamical system $(X,T)$ is \emph{mean Li-Yorke chaotic} if there exists an uncountable mean Li-Yorke scrambled subset of $X$.